-Wu Yi Tea: Definition, Classification, Benefits, Taste & Caffeine
+Wu Yi Tea Classification, Benefits, Taste & Caffeine

 Wu Yi tea is a type of oolong tea grown in the Wuyi mountain.
 The region is famous for the exceptional oolong teas produced.
 The tea has a highly individual flavor that is not reproduced anywhere else because of the high mineral content of the soil.
 The humid climate and the narrow valley enable the tea to grow without risk of scorching or bitterness.
 The oolongs from wuyishan are also often referred to as Wuyi rock tea (or in Chinese 'Yancha').
 Da Hong Pao is the most popular Wuyi source tea, right after Rou Gui, Shui Xian, and Tieluohan.

 There is a Chinese saying: 'every rock has tea, and without the rocks there is no tea.'
 If you're interested in the original Chinese writing, then see below: